ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

                  STARTUP=1,                                              -
                  SECURITY=1

-The salient points here are the internal name or ID, CLI-10 which ties up with the Entry Point transaction prefix of transactions beginning "CLI", the external name, "CICS" relates to the transaction name identified in the call-in URL.
+The salient points here are the internal name or ID, CLI-10 which ties up with the Entry Point transaction prefix of transactions beginning with "CLI".
+The external name "CICS" relates to the transaction name identified in the call-in URL.
 The APPL keyword identifies a name that will be used depending on the transaction type.
 The transaction type for this particular transaction definition is a VTAM transaction, TYPE=1.
 Virtel will attempt to logon to VTAM application identified by the VTAM APPL name SPCICST.
 The final point is the terminal prefix which identifies what Virtel terminals should be used to support this connection.
 In this instance the terminals must be prefixed with the characters "CLVTA".

 .. warning::

-You must ensure that **the terminal prefix** used by the transactions attached to the Entry Point **is compatible with the terminal prefix associated to the Line** you will use to connect to.
+You must ensure that **the terminal prefix** used by the transactions attached to the Entry Point **is compatible with the terminal prefix associated with the Line** you will be connecting to.

 .. raw:: latex